graphql/graphql-spec/Section 2 -- Language.md

 ## Input Values

 Both field arguments and directives accept input values.
-Input values can be specified as a variable or respresented inline as literals.
+Input values can be specified as a variable or represented inline as literals.
 Input values can be scalars, enumerations, or input objects.
 List and inputs objects may also contain variables.